 Importance of Penicillin in Medicine

-According to Canadian Family Pharmacy, at the height of the Second World War in the US, penicillin production was already put on conveyor belt, which saved tens of thousands of American and allied soldiers from gangrene and limb amputation.
+According to Canadian Family Pharmacy online, at the height of the Second World War in the US, penicillin production was already put on conveyor belt, which saved tens of thousands of American and allied soldiers from gangrene and limb amputation.
 Over time, method of production of antibiotic has been improved, and since 1952 relatively cheap penicillin has been used practically on a world scale.